DXHeroes/knowledge-base-content/practices/software_portability.md

 slug: software-portability
 stages:
   - development
-short_description: Portability in high-level computer programming is the usability of the same software in different environments.
+short_description: Portability is the ability to use the same software in different environments or platforms.
+It increases software's usability, whilst introducing other challenges.
 tags:
   - software portability
   - application